Skip to main content

 • jest: Jest is a JavaScript testing framework.

-• ts-node: Jest needs it if you want to use TypeScript for configuration, such as jest.config.ts.
+• ts-node: Needed to use TypeScript for configuration, such as jest.config.ts.

 • ts-jest: A Jest transformer that allows you to test your TypeScript code.
 You'll need this as you'll write Dynatrace Apps in Typescript.